sliao7/CSE6140-Algorithm-course-work/MST/readme.txt

 The functions for the static MST (ComputeMST) and dynamic MST (RecomputeMST) are implemented in the wrapper.

-Files contained in the folder MST:
+Files contained in the current folder MST:
 1, data: contains all the 13 input graphs
 2, results: to store the outputs
 3, src: includes all the python file needed